Our History

 covid

 In early 2020, the lives of everyone across the world changed when news of a world-wide pandemic closed down schools, businesses, travel, entertainment and sports across the globe.
 As each country, state, and community wrestled with the best course of action, the elders at LTCC prayed for God’s guidance as to how to keep people safe while still preaching the good news of Jesus Christ and serving those in need.
-While in lock-down, we fumbled through the shift from an in-person Sunday service to an online Sunday message, asking our church family gather in small groups in their homes.
+While in lock-down, we fumbled through the shift from an in-person Sunday service to an online Sunday message, asking our church family to gather in small groups in their homes.
 Weekly check-in emails began as a way of keeping people connected with what was going on.
 Church leaders drove to people’s houses and visited with them in driveways.
 We had a drive-through ministry fair and an outdoor worship night in the parking lot.
 In anticipation of returning to the building at some point, a “Together Again Task Force” was assembled as to how best prepare the church and it’s people for in-person worship that coincided with CDC guidelines and state mandates.
 In August, those who felt comfortable, joyfully returned to worship together while wearing masks and practicing social distancing.
 Participating online continued to be an option.

 Blessings: 1.
 Many churches didn’t make it through the stress and challenges of Covid.
 We are not only thankful that God extended his grace to LTCC, but that we were able to welcome others looking for a new church home.
 2. Online option has become the norm.
 This has aided those who have been physically unable to attend church on Sunday mornings.
 3. Pursuing people.
 The church became less about bringing people in and more about going out to them and it strengthened relationships.